MicrosoftDocs/OData-docs/Odata-docs/connectedservice/choosing-what-to-generate.md

 When you select a type in the list, all the types that it depends on are also automatically selected.
 For example, if yo have an entity type `Person` that has an enum property of type `PropertyGender`, then selecting `Person` will cause `PropertyGender` to be auto-selected as well.
 This ensures that the generated code is able to compile successfully.

-In the current version, when you un-select a type, the types that depend on it or not automatically un-selected.
-However, when you leave the page, then all types that are dependent upon by other selected types will also be auto-selected.
+You might encounter a pop-up similar to the one below, if you attempt navigating from the screen while having unselected a type that is required by another.
 For example, if `Person` and `PropertyGender` are initially both selected and you un-select `PropertyGender`, then when you navigate away from the page (e.g. by clicking **Next**), the `PropertyGender` item will be auto-selected and you will get a pop-up like the following:

 ![Auto-selected types when leaving Schema Types page](../assets/2020-07-17-OCS-types-auto-selected-dialog.png)